-Manage Logpush with cURL · Cloudflare Logs docs
+Manage Logpush with cURL

 Parameters

-- name (optional) - we suggest using your domain name as the job name; cannot be changed after the job is created
+- name (optional) - We suggest using your domain name as the job name; the name cannot be changed after the job is created.

-- destination_conf - see Destination for details
+- destination_conf - Refer to Destination for details.

-- dataset - the category of logs you want to receive; either
+- dataset - The category of logs you want to receive.
+Refer to Log fields for the full list of supported datasets; this parameter cannot be changed after the job is created.

-- logpull_options (optional) - see Options
+- logpull_options (optional) - Refer to Options

-- Typically includes the desired fields and timestamp format
+- Typically includes the desired fields and timestamp format.

-- Set the timestamp format to RFC 3339 (
+- Set the timestamp format to

 ×tamps=rfc3339) for:

-- Google BigQuery usage
+- Google BigQuery usage.

-- Automated timestamp parsing within Sumo Logic; see timestamps from Sumo Logic for details
+- Automated timestamp parsing within Sumo Logic; refer to timestamps from Sumo Logic for details.

-- ownership_challenge - challenge token required to prove destination ownership
+- ownership_challenge - Challenge token required to prove destination ownership.

 Response